 This peanut butter berry smoothie and mango peanut butter smoothie tick all the right boxes for our morning routine.
 They are so easy to put together, even my hubs could do it.
 This smoothie recipe has a thicker consistency than what you’d generally find out there, and that’s just my personal preference.
 Which is why it works just as easily as a smoothie bowl.
 If you guys prefer a thinner consistency for an on-the-go smoothie in a bottle, you can add a little more liquid in the way of orange juice or milk.

 And my solution for summer snacks?
 Pour some of that delicious smoothie into popsicle molds and freeze them so that we have healthy, fruity, refreshing snacks through out the day.
-Perfect as an after-school snack for your kids, or an after-work snack for my husband. 🙂
+Perfect as an after-school snack for your kids, or an after-work snack for my husband.
+These vanilla and chocolate protein popsicles are also one of our favourites!

 To keep things interesting and maintain some variety, I add a mix of the following things to make my smoothies.

-Yogurt (good quality greek yogurt like Oikos Triple Zero)
+- Yogurt (good quality greek yogurt like Oikos Triple Zero), or sometimes my own homemade frozen yogurt.

 And I often go for a combination of these things along with another layer for a layered smoothie like I did here with the mango peanut butter smoothie.
 And then you have all the little additions and toppings that go into this peanut butter berry smoothie bowl like chopped nuts for a crunchy texture and the extra protein and healthy fats.
 It’s double the flavour, and those colours are the perfect pick-me-up in the morning!